Copyright 2024. Anglican Church of the Valley. All Rights Reserved.

 At Our 10 am Study Group

 At 10 each Sunday morning a group meets in a portion of the Temple community room.
-You'll see from 10 to 20 folks sitting around tables , usually in casual conversation about anything before the group starts at 10.
-We begin our discussion with a short prayer, then the study leader, usually a priest - sometimes the priest who will be performing the service that day begins a discussion on a topic related to that day's lessons, or church history,and belief.
+You'll see from 15 to 30 folks sitting around tables , usually in casual conversation about anything before the group starts at 10.
+We begin our discussion with a short prayer, then the study leader, frequently a priest - sometimes the priest who will be performing the service that day begins a discussion on a topic related to that day's lessons, or church history,and belief.

 At the Anglican Church of the Valley, discussions are open and animated,with many people chipping in.
 We all have ideas, problems or questions about all kinds of things and the discussion group allows us a time to learn, to share and to experience along our individual paths to Christ.
 You will see from the comments that we all have questions, and we all seek a better understanding - including a few members who are retired priests.
 The discussions are usually active, full of laughter, and always interesting.
 You will notice that when we bring the session to a close about a quarter to 11 so the clergy can prepare for the service, many or most of the participants are reluctant to end = and you may see threads of conversation show up again after church.